Inside the Debate on AI Evolution: Allen Dorin’s Perspectives, the Moravec Paradox, and Why We’re Developing Intelligence Rather Than Losing It

 Is AI Dangerous?

-Dorin’s work encourages us to see AI as a mirror, not a monster.
+We are encouraged by Dorin’s work to view AI as a mirror rather than a monster.

 Evolution vs. Engineering